The Little Ghost

 And is of ivy bare

 Originally published in Renascence and Other Poems (Mitchell Kennerley, 1917)

-I conceived of this program, The Little Ghost, as a means of doing just that: highlighting and examining women’s viewpoints in song, be it through the voice of the composer, the poet, or the performer of the song itself.
-I hope to create a mosaic of women’s creative contributions and opinions, which cross time period and musical style, from the early Baroque to the 20th Century.
-By exploring the musical works of Fanny Mendelssohn Hensel and Libby Larsen, the poetry of Louise Lévêque de Vilmorin, and the lives of Restoration-era performers Anne Bracegirdle and Mary Hodgson, I wish to reveal the timeless, universal stories expressed so powerfully through music, as well as the evolution of female expression throughout the centuries, a topic that I find fascinating, relevant, and sadly, underrepresented.
-By exploring
+I conceived of The Little Ghost as a means of highlighting and examining women’s viewpoints in song, be it through the voice of the composer, the poet, or the performer of the song itself.
+I hope to create a mosaic of women’s creative contributions and opinions, which cross historical era and musical style, from the early Baroque to the 20th Century.
+By exploring the musical works of Fanny Mendelssohn Hensel and Libby Larsen, the poetry of Louise Lévêque de Vilmorin, and the lives of Restoration-era performers Anne Bracegirdle and Mary Hodgson, I wish to reveal the timeless, universal stories expressed so powerfully through their music, as well as the evolution of female expression throughout the centuries, a topic that I find fascinating, relevant, and sadly, underrepresented.

 New York City